What is Medical Record Review?

 - Medical Records Retrieval: The law firm or insurance firm retrieves the medical records from treating healthcare providers with a valid HIPAA authorization from the applicant/claimant.

 - Medical Record Analysis and Review: A physician or a legal nurse reviewer will conduct medical record reviews in an unbiased and factual manner.

-- Medical Record Summarization: After the proper analysis, a précised summary of medical records will be drafted out of the voluminous record in a specified summary format.
-Medical records summaries help in easy understanding of the information of the data contained in the medical records.
+- Medical Record Summarization: After the proper medical record analysis, a medical record review summary will be drafted out of the voluminous record in a specified summary format.
+Medical records summaries help in easy understanding of the information data contained in the medical records.

 - Drafting of Special reports or Timelines: In addition to the medical record summary, supporting special reports and timeline representations can be made for a better understanding of the facts.

 - Creating Navigational Properties: For quick and easy navigation, Hyperlinks or Bookmarks will be created.
 This helps the reader to switch between the summary and the source record very quickly.

 - Quality Audit of the Medical Record Summary: A team of quality controllers will double-check the final products along with the source records.
 Multilevel quality audits help to prevent human errors in the medical record review report.

 - Delivering the Final Products: A set of quality-checked final products will be delivered back to the client through a secured tunnel.